You're a Lady (album): Reception

 Upon release, Deborah Thomas of the Daily Mirror commented that You're a Lady has "a few interesting songs and a lot of sincerity, but some are too close to Gilbert and others haven't been developed far enough... ...for all that, I like it".
 Billboard recommended the album, noting "many flavours of music with steel guitar and banjo highlighted" and considered "Manifesto" and "Ain't Life Something" highlights.
 Harry Nilsson was reportedly a fan of the album.

-The 2019 release ofPeter Skellern: The Complete Decca Recordings prompted positive retrospective reviews.
+The 2019 release of Peter Skellern: The Complete Decca Recordings prompted positive retrospective reviews.
 Writing in Record Collector, David Quantick described the album as "full of inventiveness and Skellern’s many voices, from the seaside postcard melancholy of "A Sad Affair" to the ragtime fun of "Now I’ve Seen It All" [sic]".
 Quantick opined "It sounds like nothing else released in a decade where anything was possible".
 In a five-star review of the boxset, Richard Allen of Shindig! described Skellern as "unjustly neglected", commenting "lush production values were a signature of his hit "You're a Lady" but that recording was just one aspect of his style" and praising Skellern's "distinctive vulnerable voice".
 Joe Marchese of The Second Disc described the set as "a stellar, persuasive tribute to the late artist", adding "as one of Peter Skellern’s songs goes, "Every Home Should Have One" indeed".